 Suppose there are $N$ students from $p$ countries taking an ILSA.
 They answer $J$ cognitive items within a specific domain (e.g., mathematics) of the ILSA.
 Let $x_i \in \{1, ..., p\}$ indicate the country from which student $i$ takes the test.
 Further, let $Y_{ij}$ be student $i$'s score on item $j$.
 For simplicity, we consider binary responses in this work, where $Y_{ij} = 1$ indicates that the item is answered correctly and $Y_{ij} = 0$ otherwise.
-In real-world ILSAs, the scoring of some items may allow for partial credit, for which the responses may be ordinal.
-We note that for data with ordinal responses, our discussions below about measurement non-invariance still apply, and the method we propose in this paper can be easily extended to accommodate ordinal response data.
-With the so-called matrix sampling design of ILSAs, each student is only administered a subset of the items within each domain.
+In real-world ILSAs, the scoring of some items may allow partial credit, in which case the responses are ordinal.
+We note that, for data with ordinal responses, the discussions below on measurement non-invariance still apply, and the method we propose in this paper can be readily extended to accommodate ordinal response data.
+In the so-called matrix sampling design of ILSAs, each student is administered only a subset of the items in each domain.
 We use $z_{ij} \in \{0, 1\}$ to indicate whether item $j$ is administered to student $i$.
 If $z_{ij} = 1$, then student $i$ receives item $j$, in which case $Y_{ij}$ is observed.
 Otherwise, student $i$ does not receive item $j$, in which case $Y_{ij}$ is missing completely at random.
-Each individual student was sampled from the population with a certain weight, denoted as $w_i$.
+Each individual student was sampled from the population with a weight $w_i$.
 Such sampling weights are used to control the proportional contribution from individuals to an overall population estimate~\citep{pisatechnicalreport2022}.

-An IRT model is used to scale the students and rank the countries for the considered domain of the ILSA.
-It introduces a unidimensional latent variable $\theta_i \in \mathbb R$ to represent each student $i$'s proficiency for the domain of interest.
-The model mainly involves the following assumptions.
+An IRT model is used to scale students and rank countries within the ILSA domain considered.
+It introduces a unidimensional latent variable $\theta_i \in \mathbb R$ to represent each student $i$'s proficiency for the domain.
+The model primarily assumes the following.

 \begin{enumerate} \item $\theta_i$'s are assumed to be independent and identically distributed for students from the same country.
 Typically, the conditional distribution of $\theta_i$ given $x_i = k$ is assumed to follow a normal distribution with mean $\mu_k$ and variance $\sigma_k^2$, for $k=1, ..., p$. \item For each student $i$, the observed item responses $Y_{ij}$ are conditionally independent given the latent variable $\theta_i$. \item A distributional assumption is made regarding the conditional distribution of $Y_{ij}$ given $\theta_i$ and $x_i$.
 For an item that is invariant across countries, $Y_{ij}$ is conditionally independent of $x_i$ given $\theta_i$, in which case the probability of correctly answering the item given the student's proficiency level does not depend on the country he/she is from.
 Otherwise, we say an item is non-invariant.
 Typically, a two-parameter logistic (2PL) model is assumed for this conditional distribution, under which